cloudfoundry-tutorials/edx/content/developer-concerns/app-lifecycle.md

 ## Health Checks, Resiliency, and Routing

-If you completed the Katacoda scenario, you experienced the power of health checks when you killed an app instance.
+In the Katacoda tutorial, you experienced the power of health checks when you killed an app instance.
 A health check is a monitoring process that continually checks the status of each application instance running in Cloud Foundry.

 If you deploy an app and ask Cloud Foundry to ensure five instances are running, the platform will maintain the desired state of five instances.
 If an instance crashes, a new one will be created in its place.
 The route tables used to route HTTP traffic are automatically updated as the state of application instances changes.
 Automated route table updates based on application health minimize the risk of an app consumer being routed to a defunct instance.